 1| Acknowledge the toll it’s taking on you, however small it is or numb you’ve become to it.

-How are you doing, really?
-Now’s the time to be honest.
+How are really you doing?
+You can be honest.
 Sometimes you need to scream as out as loud as you can, with the most powerful language you can think of and as much feeling as you can muster.
 Go ahead.
 Say it.
-If it scares you, that’s okay, you’re totally normal.
+If what comes out scares you, that’s okay, you’re totally normal.
 But say it anyway.
 Because, right now, it’s in you at some level.
 And it’s festering.
 It’ll do far more harm to you and the people around you if you keep feelings of helplessness, fear, sadness, anger or resentment – grief – locked in the cellar of your soul.

 Maybe you return to the place your first heard some tragic news or to the site of an accident.
 Maybe it’s burning a pile of newspapers and naming specific pains and heartaches within them.
 You can do it alone.
 Or do it with family or friends.
 Let yourself be creative.
 Anything can be a ritual.

-It will feel awkward.
+It’ll probably feel awkward.
 Especially at first.
-But it will also give you a simple and clear understanding of the emotional weight that’s personal to you, but kept tied around your neck.
+But it will also give you a simple and clear understanding of the emotional weight that’s personal to you, but has been kept tied around your neck.
 Our feelings are our most visceral obstacles to moving forward.

 Adding some kind of ritual to express grief, anger, and sadness allows you to regain control over a portion of the chaos in your life and helps give meaning to it all in times of uncontrollable uncertainty.

 2| Limit your consumption of news and/or social media.